michaeltelford/todo/README.md

 REACT_APP_AUTH0_CLIENT_ID
 ```

-Then, in the project root directory, you can run:
+### `npm install`

+Install the dependencies with:

+    $ npm i

 ### `npm start`

-Runs the app in the development mode.<br />
+Run the app in development mode with:

-Open [http://127.0.0.1:3000](http://127.0.0.1:3000) to view it in the browser.<br />
+    $ npm start

+This will open a browser on [http://127.0.0.1:3000](http://127.0.0.1:3000).<br />
 **Note**: Using `localhost` will not allow `auth0` to work with the API, so always use `127.0.0.1`.

-The page will reload if you make edits.<br />
+The page will reload automatically on save of any code changes.
 You will also see any lint errors in the console.

 ### `npm test`